brunoliveira8/django-project/README.md

 # Django Project Boilerplate

-This is a boilerplate to start an web app development using Django.
+This is a boilerplate to start a web app development using Django.

 This project uses:
 - Django 1.10